AURAS-ux/TokeroTests/README.md

 - **Highlighting elements:** For visual debugging during test runs.
 - **Screenshot capture:** Automatically saves screenshots for test steps.
 - **Resource file loading:** Centralizes test data and URLs.

-## Contributing

-Contributions are welcome!
-Please ensure your code follows the existing style and includes appropriate tests.

-## License

-This project is for demonstration and internal testing purposes.
-Please refer to your organization's licensing policies.

----

-*This README was generated based on the current codebase structure and usage patterns.*